SAP-archive/kubernetes-deployment-orchestrator/README.md

 If you would like to set a lot of values, it's more convenient to write a separate kubernetes deployment orchestrator chart.
 * `kdo` doesn't track installed charts on a kubernetes cluster (except you are using `kapp` for deployment).
 It works more like `kubectl apply`
 * The `.Release.Name` value is build as follows: `<chart.name>-<chart.suffix>`.
 If no suffix is given, the hyphen is also ommited.

+# How to obtain support

+Create an issue.